Tips & Advice

 Contrary to all of the above, if you have an irrigation system that isn’t leaking but is not releasing enough or any water, then you are basically running with no irrigation at all.
 This can leave your property dry, kill plants and trees in your garden, and damage your lawn.

-Garden Master provides environmentally friendly Septic Solutions and Subsurface Irrigation services for domestic and commercial properties across NSW, ACT and Victoria.
+Garden Master provides environmentally responsible septic solutions and subsurface irrigation services for domestic and commercial properties across NSW, ACT and Victoria.

 Garden Master offers only the highest quality residential septic tanks, secondary treatment systems (STS), and commercial-grade wastewater treatment systems.
 We have septic treatment systems with subsurface irrigation suitable for domestic homes, cabins, and commercial industries.
 We pride ourselves on customer service, meaning you won’t just get a one-size-fits-all approach with us but rather a tailored solution to suit your exact wastewater needs.
 With over 30 years of experience, you can rely on Garden Master to provide the best wastewater treatment products and services.